m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/overview.md

 When you deploy a Model in Image domain resource YAML file:

   - The operator will run a Kubernetes Job called the 'introspector job' that:
-    - Merges your WDT models.
+    - For [Auxiliary Image Deployment]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}), an init container is used to copy and set up the WDT installer in the main container, and all the WDT models are also copied to the main container first.
+    - Set up the call parameters for WDT to create the domain.
+The ordering of the models are follows the pattern [Model files naming and ordering]({{ < relref "/managing-domains/model-in-image/model-files/#model-file-naming-and-loading-order" > }}).
-    - Runs WDT tooling to generate a domain home.
+    - Runs WDT tooling to generate a domain home with the parameters set up in previous step.
+    - Encrypt the domain salt key `SerializedSystemIni.dat`
     - Packages the domain home and passes it to the operator.
+The packaged domain has two parts.
+The first part `primordial domain` contains the basic configuration including the encrypted salt key, the second part `domain config` contains the rest of the configuration `config/**/*.xml`.
+These files are compressed but does not contain any applications, libraries, key stores etc ... since the ConfigMap has limited size and they can be restored from the archives.

   - After the introspector job completes:
     - The operator creates one or more ConfigMaps following the pattern `DOMAIN_UID-weblogic-domain-introspect-cm***`.
-    - The operator subsequently boots your domain's WebLogic Server pods.
-    - The pods will obtain their domain home from the ConfigMap.
+These ConfigMaps contain the packaged domains from the introspector job and other information for starting the domain.

+  - After the completion of the introspector job, operator will start the domain:
+    - For [Auxiliary Image Deployment]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}), an init container is used to copy and setup the WDT installer in the main container, and all the WDT models are also copied to the main container first.
+    - Restore the packaged domains in the server pod.
+    - Restore applications, libraries, key stores, etc ... from the WDT archives.
+    - Decrypt the domain salt key.
+    - Start the domain.

 ### Runtime updates